Job’o’th’week (Internship Edition) – Immigration Legal Intern

 Help Wanted Photo: Brenda Gottsabend – CC License

-If this sounds like something for you, check out the full post on PSJD.
-(Application Deadline: June 30, 2016).
+If this sounds like the fellowship for you, head to PSJD to check out the full post and apply.
+(Rolling Deadline)

 Comments off